GF Vegan Chocolate Chip Oatmeal Cookies

 • Preheat your oven to 350°F (177°C) and cover several baking sheets with parchment paper.

-• Bake one sheet at a time in the center of the oven for 13 minutes.
+• Bake cookies one sheet at a time in the center of the oven for 13 minutes.
 They will spread in the oven.
-Once out of the oven, use the edge of a spatula to nudge the cookies into spheres.
+Once out of the oven, use the edge of a spatula to nudge the cookies into circles.
+They should be a nice golden brown.
 Allow the cookies to cool completely on the baking sheet.
-These cookies keep wonderfully in an air-tight container, at room temperature.
+These cookies keep wonderfully in an airtight container, at room temperature.
 Additionally, the dough keeps well in an air-tight container in the fridge for 3-4 days.

 Notes